yskoverride/Bit/README.md

 #### App Container

-App Container sounds overwhelming but in Bit its just a class which can saves various kind of values by keys.Its only purpose is to access objects easily.
+App Container sounds overwhelming but in Bit its just a class which can saves various kind of values by keys.Think of it as an associative array.
+Its only purpose is to access objects easily.

 Do not try to make it more complicated.

 New Configurations and objects can be bound to app class in the